 A building of a smaller type can be found in the field below the cape, roofless and with a cross atop its wall.
 Known as St Helen’s Chapel, there is some argument as the whether it’s a religious site or was just a barn for animals that has had the cross added to in later years?
 Leave the field and climb the road before turning left to follow the South West Coast Path as it passes the lonely white cottage Wheal Call, once the Count House for the mine that you will be overlooking as you continue along the path.
 Most of the mine workings lie in the Kenidjack Valley below, claimed to be one of the most industialised sites in West Cornwall.
 Look down into the valley, and notice below you, the building that once housed the second biggest waterwheel in Britain.
 Throughout much of the 19th century this would have been a very noisy and polluted valley, but it all came to an end in 1893 when a flash flood destroyed most of the workings.
 As was often the case in mining, water, much needed to power the machines and process the ore, was also a curse.

 Cross a bridge made from one giant slab of granite and head between tiny fields to a track.
-Turn left here if you wish to explore the mining remains you viewed from above earlier.
+Turn left here if you wish to explore the mining remains you viewed from above earlier, including the huge structure built to hold a waterwheel to power machinery in the mines.
 To complete the walk you must turn right and carry on up the track.
 Like the Cot Valley, the stream here is often hidden by undergrowth, including the dreaded Japanese Knotweed, which the National Trust battle to control but is rife further up the valley.
 Introduced as a specimen plant to Kew Gardens in 1850, Victorian gardeners liked it because it grew everywhere and looked like bamboo.
 Nowadays it is classed as an invasive weed and it is an offence to cause it to grow in the wild.

 Keep an eye out for the turning on the right (just before a row of tall cottages) which climbs up to Boscean where you pick up the lane back into St Just and its shops, cafes, galleries and pubs.